Louisiana Occupational Heat-Related Illness Prevention Program

 Why is this program important?

-The frequency, severity, and duration of extreme heat events are increasing due to climate change.
-Warmer temperatures are of concern in Louisiana because we already have some of the highest temperatures in the nation.
+Warmer temperatures are of concern in Louisiana because we have some of the highest temperatures in the nation.
 The effects of heat are compounded by high humidity.
 Sweat evaporates more slowly on humid days, reducing the body’s ability to cool.

 Workers in physically demanding occupations are at risk for heat-related illness, injury, or fatality.
 Exposure to extreme heat also decreases workers' productivity and ability to work.
 These health and economic impacts have an enormous toll on workers, their families, and communities.